-The ability to count single photons is central to quantum optics, and a key enabling technology for a range of emerging quantum applications.
+The ability to count single photons is central to quantum optics, and a key enabling technology for a range of emerging applications.
 However, sometimes it is important to know not just that a photon has arrived, but to be able to distinguish between one, two, or more photons arriving simultaneously.
 This Technology Spotlight will discuss some of the recent advancements in achieving photon-number resolution (PNR) using superconducting nanowire single-photon detectors (SNSPDs), a technology that’s revolutionizing the field of quantum optics.

 SNSPDs have emerged as the gold standard for single-photon detection, offering unparalleled efficiency, low noise, and excellent timing resolution.
 These detectors work by maintaining a superconducting nanowire just below its critical temperature.
 When a photon strikes the nanowire, it creates a localized hotspot, briefly disrupting the superconductivity and generating a measurable voltage pulse.